 Bathing hamsters using water can make them shiver.
 Besides, bathing can strip the natural oils in their skin and fur, making them more susceptible to some diseases.

-If you’re thinking of using water to remove stains or stubborn dirt on your pet’s coat, you can try using a damp towel to loosen the dirt.
+If you’re thinking of using water to remove stains or stubborn dirt on your pet’s coat and to not smell bad, you can try using a damp towel to loosen the dirt.
 Even then, bring your hamster to our clinic so I can provide the appropriate treatment.

 What Should I Do If My Hamster Is Shaking?